syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Tables.md

 {% endhighlight %}

-## Applying table formatting
+## Apply table formatting

-You can format a table to change its appearance by customizing the table border, cell background, cell margins etc. The following code example demonstrates applying the custom table formatting.
+You can format a table to change its appearance by customizing the table border, cell background, cell margins etc. The following code example demonstrates how to apply the custom table formatting.

 {% highlight c# %}
 [C#]